Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Equality in the asymptotically flat case

-Lemma \ref{lemma2.1} provides a link between the integral expression appearing in the Ricci definition of the asymptotic invariants (see \ref{defn1.3}) and the bulk integral $\int \Scal^h \left(\delta^h X\right)$.
 This latter quantity also looks like the one used by Michel to derive the definitions of the asymptotic invariants, provided that some connection can be made between divergences of conformal Killing fields and elements in the kernel of the adjoint of the linearized scalar curvature operator.
-Such a connection stems from our second Lemma:
+Such a connection stems from our second lemma:

 \begin{lemm} Let $h$ be a $C^3$ Riemannian metric and $X$ a conformal Killing field.
-If $h$ is Einstein with Einstein constant $\lambda(n-1)$, then $\delta^hX$ sits in the kernel of $(D\Scal)_h^*$; more precisely:
+If $h$ is Einstein with Einstein constant $\lambda(n-1)$, then $V=\delta^hX$ sits in the kernel of $(D\Scal)_h^*$.
+More precisely:

 \end{lemm}